zuzia-dev/D-Link-DWR-118-ver.A1/README.md

 #### OpenWrt 23.05 with kernel 5.15.x. for D-Link DWR-118 ver.
 A1
 <img src="https://github.com/zuzia-dev/D-Link-DWR-118-ver.A1/blob/055f62d73578cfd74c42e76b3b496218cd41b4af/Firmware/Terminal-sysinfo-v1.jpg?raw=true" width="512" />

-#### Perform the following procedures to upgrade the firmware
+- ####   Features included & software
+Support 3G-LTE modems, file system ext4, exfat, vfat, msdos, f2fs, ntfs, IPv6 protocol.
+Software: Adblock (configured and active), DNScrypt-proxy (configured and active), DDNS, LuCI with internationalization and localization (en, pl), 3GInfo, Disk Info, Htop, Nano, Nlbwmon, OpenSSL, OpenVPN, Smartmontools, Sysinfo, SMS-Tool, WPAD (full with OpenSSL), Wireguard, CPU utilization info & Internet detector, script Sysinfo (by Cezary Jackiewicz) and many more.

+- ####    Wireless
+> Wi-Fi is active, WPA2+AES is set as encryption.
+- Network 5 GHz - SSID: wifi5ghz
+- Network 2.4 GHz - SSID: wifi2ghz
+- Default password: WiFipassword

+#### Installing and upgrading Firmware
 - ###### Method 1 - via the LuCI graphical web interface
 Go to the router’s web interface at http://192.168.1.1 and login.
-Navigate to LuCI → System → Backup / Flash Firmware → Actions: Flash new firmware image
+Navigate to LuCI → System → Backup / Flash Firmware → Actions: Flash new firmware image (choose a file *sysupgrade.bin).
 > Important!
 Uncheck "Keep settings and retain the current configuration".
 - ###### Method 2 - via SSH command line
 Open a terminal console on your PC and run ssh root@192.168.1.1 and respond to any prompts regarding fingerprints or passwords.
 Run the rest of these instructions in the shell you have just logged into on the router.